bhudgens/blog/_posts/2017-03-12-hot-springs.md

   - Arkansas
   - Hot Springs
   - Food
+  - Activities
 ---

 We stayed an entire week in Hot Springs.
 Since leaving Austin at the end of February, this is the longest we've stayed in one city.
 We loved it.

 The city of Hot Springs is on the smaller side, but is packed with charm and wonderful people.
 Every single person we interacted with was as kind as can be.
 From the staff at a laundromat to the cook at the sushi place and strangers in the only local Starbucks.
 In this post I'll be highlighting the things we did that we loved, as well as a list of others that a local recommended.
 We didn't get to do them all, but I'm passing them along both so I have a list of "Things To Do" when I come back, and for our dear readers.
+We stayed a few nights at the KOA (covered [here](/general/koa-hot-springs/)), and the other nights at Walmart.

 ### Osaka Japanese Steakhouse and Sushi Bar